cslr1126/intranet-formed-theme/README.md

 # Modern Intranet - based on 7.3 Formed Theme

-A variation of the 7.3 Formed that is optimized for Modern Intranets
+A variation of the 7.3 Formed Theme (https://github.com/lfrsales/73-formed-theme) but optimized for Modern Intranets

 ### Set Up